Views:

 In 2015, the government made changes to most public service pension schemes including the NHS Pension Scheme.

-The reforms did not apply to members within 10 years of their Normal Pension Age (NPA) on the 31 March 2012 who remained in their legacy schemes with 'transitional protection'.
+The reforms did not apply to members within 10 years of their normal pension age (NPA) on the 31 March 2012 who remained in their legacy schemes with 'transitional protection'.

 The Court of Appeal later found this to be discriminatory against younger members.